A Distributed Algorithm for Solving Positive Definite Linear Equations over Networks with Membership Dynamics: Introduction

-In this paper, we consider the regular case of \eqref{eq:sumPz=sumqintro} and present a series of developments---from modeling to results---that differ substantially from those in \cite{Spanos05c, XiaoL05, XiaoL06}, and that generalize some of those in \cite{Tsitsiklis84, Kempe03, Olfati-Saber04, XiaoL04, Scherber05, Boyd06, CaoM06, ChenJY06, Cortes06, Kingston06, Moallemi06, Olshevsky06, Mehyar07, Tahbaz-Salehi07b, XiaoL07, Fagnani08, ZhuM08, Olshevsky09, Oreshkin10, Tahbaz-Salehi10, LuJ12} for distributed averaging.
-More specifically, we first introduce, in Section~\ref{sec:netwmodeprobform}, a novel agent network model that can handle arbitrary asynchronous interactions and membership dynamics, so that agents may freely interact with one another, or spontaneously join and leave the network, at any time, for infinitely many times.
-Unlike existing models in \cite{Tsitsiklis84, Kempe03, Olfati-Saber04, XiaoL04, Scherber05, Spanos05c, XiaoL05, Boyd06, CaoM06, ChenJY06, Cortes06, Kingston06, Moallemi06, Olshevsky06, XiaoL06, Mehyar07, Tahbaz-Salehi07b, XiaoL07, Fagnani08, ZhuM08, Olshevsky09, Oreshkin10, Tahbaz-Salehi10, LuJ12} that require fixed agent memberships (i.e., graphs with fixed vertices), this model can handle dynamic ones, making it more general and allowing it to cope with practical situations, where agents must join or leave the network during runtime, either temporarily or permanently, voluntarily or involuntarily.
-We also formulate, in Section~\ref{sec:netwmodeprobform}, a problem of designing a distributed asynchronous iterative algorithm that enables the agents to cooperatively and asymptotically solve \eqref{eq:sumPz=sumqintro}, despite possibly having no control over their actions, essentially no knowledge about the network, very limited physical memories, and having to lose all their memories upon leaving.
+In this paper, we aim at solving the regular case of \eqref{eq:sumPz=sumqintro} over an agent network with dynamic memberships and topologies.
+Our development---from modeling to results---is substantially different from those in \cite{Spanos05c, XiaoL05, XiaoL06, Rabbat05, Nedic09, ZhuM12, LuJ12b, Towfic14, Kia15}, and generalizes some of those in \cite{Tsitsiklis84, Olfati-Saber04, Boyd06, ChenJY06, Cortes06, Fagnani08, Olshevsky09, Oreshkin10, Tahbaz-Salehi10, LuJ12} for average consensus.
+Specifically, we first introduce, in Section~\ref{sec:netwmodeprobform}, a novel agent network model that can handle arbitrary asynchronous interactions and membership dynamics, so that agents may freely interact with one another or spontaneously join and leave the network at any time, for infinitely many times.
+Unlike existing models in \cite{Tsitsiklis84, Olfati-Saber04, Spanos05c, XiaoL05, Boyd06, ChenJY06, Cortes06, XiaoL06, Fagnani08, Olshevsky09, Oreshkin10, Tahbaz-Salehi10, LuJ12, Rabbat05, Nedic09, ZhuM12, LuJ12b, Towfic14, Kia15} that require fixed agent memberships (i.e., graphs with fixed vertex sets), this model can handle dynamic ones, making it more general and allowing it to cope with practical situations, where agents may join or leave the network during runtime, either temporarily or permanently, voluntarily or involuntarily.